simon-brooke/post-scarcity/docs/How-do-we-notate-paths.md

 In this discussion, a **namespace** is just a named, mutable hashmap (but not necessarily mutable by all users; indeed namespaces will almost always be mutable only by selected users.
 I cannot presently see a justified use for a publicly writable namespace). '**Named**', of a hashmap, merely means there is some path from the privileged  root namespace which is the value of `oblist` which leads to that hashmap.
 A **path** is in principle just a sequence of keys, such that the value of each successive key is bound to a namespace in the namespace bound by its predecessor.
 The evaluable implementation of paths will be discussed later.

 I think also that there must be a privileged **session** namespace, containing information about the current session, which the user can read but not write.
+The session namespace will be indicated by the privileged name '&sect;'.

 ## Security considerations